 Hospital epoxy flooring

-In cases where epoxy flooring needs to be used in sanitary environments and hospitals, hospital flooring can be used.
+In cases where epoxy flooring needs to be used in sanitary environments and hospitals, hospital domestic resin flooring can be used.
 These floors have antibacterial properties and prevent the spread and persistence of contamination in a clean environment, especially in hospitals.

 Polyurethane floors have good resistance to shocks, abrasion, and chemicals.
 But the most crucial property of polyurethanes is their high resistance to high temperatures and direct heat.
 Also, the flexibility of this type of flooring makes it perform well against impacts.

 As a thermodynamic resin, polyurethane floors have a longer repair time than other floors.
 As a result, the time wasted for re-installation or any repairs for this type of floor increases.
 Polyurethane floors are UV resistant.
 This means that it does not turn yellow when exposed to the sun, but epoxy flooring lacks this property and changes color over time due to sunlight.
-Polyurethane flooring is more resistant to scratches than epoxy flooring.
+Polyurethane flooring is more resistant to scratches than epoxy resin flooring for homes .
 Because polyurethane flooring is usually softer and more elastic than epoxy flooring, this property helps to show more resistance to scratches.
 These floors are also more resistant to temperature changes and humidity than epoxies.

 How to apply polyurethane flooring